-The largest International Airport in India is Rajiv Gandhi International Airport, Shamshabad (Hyderabad), which spans 5,495 acres.
-Opened on 23 March 2008, this is the primary commercial airport of the city.
-In the fiscal year 2017-18, it has 18,156,789 passenger traffic, which makes it the sixth-busiest airport of the country by overall passenger traffic.
-For the same year, it handled 134,141 tonnes of cargo and 149,581 aircraft movements.
+The largest International Airport in India is Rajiv Gandhi International Airport, which spans 5,495 acres.
+Opened on March 23, 2008, this is the primary commercial airport of the city.
+In 2019, it recorded the passenger traffic of 2,09,07,570 passenger traffic, which makes it the sixth-busiest airport of the country by overall passenger traffic.

 The airport also serves as a hub for TruJet, Quikjet Cargo, Lufthansa Cargo, SpiceJet, Blue Dart Aviation, and Air India Regional.
 It has two runways, a cargo terminal, and a passenger terminal.
 Additionally, there are also two MRO facilities, a fuel farm, and aviation training facilities.

 There are also plans to make the airport entirely run on a solar power plant.
 The 5 MW plant was commissioned in 2016 by GHIAL (GMR Hyderabad International Airport Ltd.).
-Costing ₹30 crore, the plant is expected to be completed next year.
+The cost is around ₹30 crores; the construction of the plant will complete next year.

-The airport has one passenger terminal, covering 105,300 square meters.
-It has a capacity for 12 million passengers in a year.
+The airport has one passenger terminal, covering 105,300 square meters and has a capacity for 12 million passengers in a year.
 Its eastern side handles domestic flights while the western side is for international operations.
 There are a total of 96 check-in desks, 46 immigration counters, and 19 kiosks for check-in.

 The airport has two runways: Runway 09R/27L (4,260 × 60 meters) and Runway 09L/27R (3,707 × 45 meters).
 Runway 09R/27L is the primary runway and is big enough to receive the world’s largest passenger aircraft, Airbus A380.
 It is also ILS (Instrument Landing System) equipped.